-Krka National Park lies within Šibenik-Knin County, and covers a total area of 109 km² of the loveliest sections of the Krka River, and the lower course of the Čikola River.
+From Zadar to Krka National Park journey take only 45 minutes.
+National park lies within Šibenik-Knin County.
+It covers a total area of 109 km² of the loveliest sections of the Krka and the Čikola River.
 The national park is a vast and primarily unaltered area of exceptional natural value, including one or more preserved or insignificantly altered ecosystems.
-The purpose of the park is primarily to serve science, culture, education and recreation, while tourism activities have also been introduced for its visitors.
+The purpose of the park is primarily to serve science, culture, education and recreation.
+Tourism activities have also been introduced for its visitors.

 With its seven travertine waterfalls (Bilušića buk, Brljan, Manojlovac slap, Rošnjak, Miljacka slap, Roški slap and Skradinski buk) and a total drop in altitude of 242 m, the Krka is a natural and karst phenomenon.
 Travertine is a common feature of the surface waters of the Dinaric karst; only the most extraordinary travertine creates significant layers, which build the waterfalls seen on the Krka River.

 The fauna of Krka National Park is very rich and diverse, with many endemic, rare and threatened species.
 This puts the Krka River among the most valuable natural entities in both Croatia and Europe.
 There are many subterranean animals, including freshwater cave snails, cave pseudoscorpion, cave isopod, cave polychaete, olm, and cave cricket.
 Also, in the park ten you can see fish species that are endemic to the Adriatic river basins: Adriatic salmon, huchen, Adriatic dace, Dalmatian rudd, Croatian dace, Dalmatian barbel gudgeon, Adriatic barbel, Illyric ide, Visovac goby and the Dalmatian minnow.
-One important fact is that four animals from the European endangered species list can be found in Krka National Park: greater horseshoe bat, wolf, otter and wild cat.
+Important fact is that four animals from the European endangered species list can be found in Krka National Park.
+They are greater horseshoe bat, wolf, otter and wild cat.
 Impressive.

 Also there is a tiny island of Visovac in the Krka river settled by Franciscan monks in 1445, who originally built a monastery in that year (later demolished, then rebuilt in the 18th century) and a church in 1576.
-The monastery contains a number of well-preserved artefacts and a library.
+The monastery contains a number of well-preserved artifacts and a library.